Francis Bacon and Henry Moore: Terror and Beauty

 April 5 – July 20, 2014

 In Francis Bacon and Henry Moore: Terror and Beauty, the Art Gallery of Ontario brings together two giants of 20th-century British art in a major exhibition that features more than 130 artworks, including paintings, sculptures, drawings, photographs and archival materials.

 Francis Bacon and Henry Moore: Terror and Beauty draws on the artists’ experiences during times of conflict and violence, including the London Blitz of the Second World War, to examine how confinement and angst fostered their extraordinary creativity and unique visions.
 It also demonstrates how the two artists reflected differently upon torment.

 Curated for the AGO by Dan Adler, associate professor of art history at York University, Francis Bacon and Henry Moore: Terror and Beauty is the first Canadian exhibition of Bacon’s work and includes rarely seen Moore pieces, from both the AGO collection and elsewhere.
 Moore’s works are a cornerstone of the AGO collection, and pairing them with those by Francis Bacon sets them in a new light.
 The exhibition also presents more than 30 archival photographs by acclaimed German-born British photographer Bill Brandt.
 Loans for the exhibition have also been secured from several institutions, including MoMA, Tate Britain and the Museum of Contemporary Art, Chicago.

 The exhibition was originally curated by Richard Calvocoressi CBE, Director of the Henry Moore Foundation and Martin Harrison, editor of the catalogue raisonné on Francis Bacon.

-Organized by the Art Gallery of Ontario in collaboration with the Ashmolean Museum, University of Oxford, and made possible through the generosity of The Henry Moore Foundation.
+Organized by the Art Gallery of Ontario in collaboration with the Ashmolean Museum, University of Oxford.
+This exhibition was made possible through the generosity of The Henry Moore Foundation and The Estate of Francis Bacon.